-Personal Information from Creditors
+Personal Information from Lenders

 Most people implicitly understand that credit bureaus get personal information from creditors: banks, credit card companies, and other lenders.
-After all, the bureaus collect, store, and report on consumer borrowing behaviors.
+After all, the bureaus collect and update, store, and report on consumer borrowing behaviors.
 The type of data they provide falls into four categories:

 Personal Information from Public Records